“Çok yaşayan değil çok gezen bilir”

 In full daylight, we spent the best part of our time indoors, escaping the heat in the shade of the covered marketplaces and in the hushed silence of the mosques.

 Spices of different provenance and purpose have been traded for centuries by merchants roaming the Silk Route.
 They can still be found in the Mısır Çarşısı (the Spice Market) by the mouth of the Golden Horn, bought and sold in the very same fashion.
 Supermarkets all over the world nowadays sell cumin, clovers, saffron and cinnamon, but for centuries the low-lit markets of Istanbul have been the trading hubs for most of the spices reaching European kitchens.
 It was not difficult to imagine how the market itself would have looked like back then, having always been that very same melting-pot of different colours, perfumes, and languages it is today.

-It was while thinking back at the time we all spent together that this trip came to mind.
+It was while thinking back at the time we all spent together in Sweden that this trip came to mind.
 Just like many have met in Istanbul over dozens of centuries, we’ve all come from different directions and met at our own crossroads.
 By now, most of us have left for good or will do so shortly.
 At any crossroads, most people leave soon after arriving and having taken a look around.
-And so did we.
-But crossroads are the places where people often return, crossing each others’ path again, once or more.
+And so did we, though our time together lasted five years.
+But crossroads are places where people often return, crossing each others’ path again, once or more.
 It needn’t be the same place.
 Any crossroads works.
-They have the quality of being both the same and different: meeting points of roads connecting places and people; some are remote, barely a lamp post in the countryside, others are as large as a metropolis, but they all serve the same purpose of bringing people together in a specific place and time, over and over again.
+They have the quality of being both the same and different: meeting points of roads connecting places and people; some are remote, barely a lamp post in the countryside, others are as large as a metropolis, but they all serve the same purpose: bringing people together in a specific place and time, over and over again.
 Some crossroads will surely connect our distant worlds once more.
 What remains to figure out is where, and when.